-Currently, there is no direct access between Jim Thorpe and the Weissport section of trail.
-Users on long-distance outings should consult a road map and determine the best route between Lehigh Gorge State Park and Weissport.
-Please see the information below for status updates.
+Currently, there is no direct access between Jim Thorpe and the Weissport section of D&L Trail.
+Users on long-distance outings should consult a local bike outfitter for a shuttle between Jim Thorpe and Lehighton/Weissport.
+Please see the information below for trail project updates.

 The trail connection project is composed of the following three phases: